-Why it works: We admit, some leadership skills come naturally.
-But most require planning, sound decision making and the ability to take action.
-A candidate who doesn’t just regurgitate their resume but gives actual insight into how they achieve this insanely awesome skill is someone who's willing to think about process and the importance of why they're in a leadership position in the first place.
-In other words, no showboating allowed.
+Why it works: Some leadership skills come naturally — but most require careful planning and the ability to take inspired action.
+A candidate who doesn’t just regurgitate their resume but gives actual insight into how they achieve the impossible is someone who's willing to think about process and the importance of why they're in a leadership position in the first place.

 Why it works: The ability to adapt is crucial for strong leaders.
 No single leadership style matches every work situation.
 Exceptional leaders know how to tune into their teams and adapt accordingly.

-Why it works: You're looking for an executive candidate who has the right mix of diplomacy and energy to get the best work out of every employee.
-If your candidate knows how to get other people charged up to be part of the team, you’ve got a potential winner on your hands.
+Why it works: Performance management is a tough nut to crack.
+You're looking for an executive candidate who has the right mix of diplomacy and energy to get the best work out of every employee.

 Why it works: Great leaders don’t leave their leadership hats in the office.
-Knowing your candidate takes on leadership roles in their community, be it volunteering, coaching or running a professional group, helps solidify whether they own up to their superpowers, or simply sport the cape around the office.
+Knowing your candidate takes on leadership roles in their community — be it volunteering, coaching or running a professional group — helps you get a better understanding of their leadership characteristics both within and outside of the office.

-Why it works: Creativity can mean something completely different based on the role and organization.
-But a true creative will have a unique approach to problem-solving (even if they aren’t interviewing for the role Art Director).
-Their ability to take criticism will also shine through in this question.
+Why it works: Creativity can mean something completely different based on the role and organization — but a true creative will have a unique approach to problem-solving even if they aren’t interviewing for the role of Art Director.
+A candidate’s ability to take criticism will also shine through in this question.

-The Q: In what ways have you encouraged your work team to be more creative and innovative?
+Question #2: In what ways have you encouraged your team to be more creative and innovative?

-Why it works: A creative person will help others think outside the box.
-How your candidate answers this question will give you insight into their teamwork skills and help cue you into how they apply their creativity at the strategic level.
+Why it works: A truly creative person will help others think outside the box.
+How your candidate answers this question will give you insight into their teamwork skills and help clue you into how they apply their creativity at the strategic level.

 Why it works: Creatives tend to love tech and knowing how they keep their tech skills sharp gives you a glimpse into what strategies they'll bring to the table to help keep your company on the cutting edge.

-The Q: Have you ever improved project workflow based on your analysis?
+Question #1: Have you ever improved a project workflow based on your analysis?
 If so, how did you do this?

 Why it works: In a fast-paced tech environment, deadlines can get pushed back due to things beyond your candidate’s control.
 If they own up to this and demonstrate that they know how to stay cool under pressure, it’s a good sign they can handle the heat.

 Why it works: Time management skills are crucial in technical roles.
-A candidate who's not only able to deliver the coding and programming goods but can also manage a tight schedule and full plate of client requests is aces in our book.
+A candidate who's not only able to deliver the coding and programming goods but can also manage a tight schedule and full plate of internal and external client requests is a true unicorn.

-Why it works: Techies have their own jargon but it’s important for your candidate to be able to convey their work to the everyday client.
-If they can’t explain what they do in layman’s terms, this could be a red flag for any role with a client-facing component.
+Why it works: Technical workers usually have their own jargon, but it’s important for your candidate to be able to convey their work to the everyday client or team member.
+If they can’t explain what they do in simple terms, this could be a red flag for any role with a client-facing or cross-departmental component.

-The Q: Talk about a time when you worked under extremely loose supervision.
+Question #5: Talk about a time you worked under extremely loose supervision.
 How did you handle that?

 Why it works: Many tech employees work remotely or with flex schedules.
 It’s important for your candidate to be a self-starter.
 Look for specific insights about the tactics and methods they use to manage their own schedule, meet deadlines and deliver on project expectations.